ccdavis/schemer/README.md

 Some code in "main.rs" shows how one could build tests for language constructs.
 Just use the __cons()__ function and construct lists of cell values.
 No need for a tokenizer or REPLat this level.

 There's a basic parser and tokenizer now.
 Some tests in main take text and parse and interpret it.
+The app will start up in a REPL mode.

 The s-expression evaluation takes place in an environment but without implementing 'define' or 'let' it doesn't change any behavior.